-An EMAC member requesting assistance sends an e-mail with the details of that request to all members of the group through their emergency management agencies.
+An EMAC member requesting assistance sends a request for assistance through the online EMAC system.
 Responses are sent back to the requesting state or territory, which is responsible for making arrangements to accept the resource.

-In New Hampshire, EMAC requests are processed through the Department of Safety's Bureau of Emergency Management.
-This Web page is used to make state, local or private agencies aware of pending requests and to notify BEM or available assets.
+In New Hampshire, EMAC requests are processed through the Department of Safety's Division of Homeland Security and Emergency Management.